nibalizer/talk-openstack_advanced/index.rst

 * Collaboration between Rackspace and NASA
 * Releases every 6 months
 * Mitaka is out
-* Newton design summit starts tomorrow
+* Newton design summit was here in austin

 .. note::
     * I started working on it in 2014